LivelyKernel/lively4-core/doc/object.md

  }

 #### <a name="obj-merge"></a>obj.merge(objs)

  `objs` can be a list of objects.
 The return value will be a new object, containing all properties of all objects.
+If the same property exist in multiple objects, the right-most property takes precedence.

+ Like `extend` but will not mutate objects in `objs`.

+#### <a name="obj-deepMerge"></a>obj.deepMerge(objA, objB)

+ `objs` can be a list of objects.
+The return value will be a new object, containing all properties of all objects.
 If the same property exist in